 Docker is a popular tool that is used to create, deploy, and run apps by using containers.
 Developers make use of docker containers to package applications using libraries and other dependencies.
 Docker makes the packaging process easier and lets developers ship their apps as a single package.
 The biggest reason for driving Docker’s popularity is that developers do not have to worry about compatibility.
 Applications built using Docker will run on any compatible OS regardless of custom settings deployed by users.

 Docker essentially works like a virtual machine but it does not create a separate virtual operating system.
 Instead, it allows apps to make use of the same kernel as the user system.
 Developers need to ship their apps with only the dependencies not available on the host computer, which helps bring down the application sizes and also improves performance.
-Most importantly, Docker is an open source application and any developer can contribute to Docker and build features that may benefit their applications.
+Most importantly, just like Django web application Docker is an open source application and any developer can contribute to Docker and build features that may benefit their applications.

 A] How Does Docker Work?

 Docker allows developers to package and run apps in “containers”, but how does it work?
 Docker is capable of running multiple containers at the same time on a host computer.
 Since containers do not stress CPU resources too much, multiple instances can run at the same time.
 The need for a hypervisor is also eliminated in the process by making use of the host’s machine kernel.

 Docker is so well-optimized that its containers can run within virtual host machines as well.
 The platform is capable of offering tools to manage the lifecycle of an app’s containers.
 Complete development is possible through the use of containers and all supporting components can be directly built into one package as well.